jlparkI/xGPR/docs/tuning_tutorial.rst

 #.
 You are tuning on CPU (in this case, using a pretransform_dir
    is recommended.

-Using a pretransform_dir is problematic if the number of random features you are using * the number of datapoints * 4 (bytes per float) is on par with your available disk space.
+Using a pretransform_dir is not recommended if the number of random features you are using * the number of datapoints * 4 (bytes per float) is on par with your available disk space.